egargo/xxxiiad/DOC.md

         * Solved by using the .config() function -- changed the label depending on how much HP the player recovered

-### Downloading the Repository
-If you have Git installed, you can run the command `git clone https://github.com/clieg/xxxii.git`.
-Otherwise, download the game's repo manually.

 ### Requirements
 * Python 3 or above
 * Python Tkinter